Ashrith1906/Hashflow/README.md

 2. List of active peers is displayed.

 ### Connecting to Active Peers
-1.Choose '3' from the menu.
+1. Choose '3' from the menu.
-2.The system retrieves the list of known peers from which messages have been received.
+2. The system retrieves the list of known peers from which messages have been received.
-3.The program attempts to establish direct connections with these peers.
+3. The program attempts to establish direct connections with these peers.
-4.Once connected, peers can exchange messages more efficiently, reducing connection overhead.
+4. Once connected, peers can exchange messages more efficiently, reducing connection overhead.
-5.The list of connected peers updates dynamically to reflect the new connections.
+5. The list of connected peers updates dynamically to reflect the new connections.

 ### Exiting
 - Enter `0` to quit.